drlisette/knowledge-temperature/data/knowledge temperature data/README.md

 Efficient Estimation of Word Representations in Vector Space | 8133 | 36219
 Empirical Evaluation of Gated Recurrent Neural Networks on Sequence Modeling | 2282 | 4675

+# Topic Group
 Among 16 topics, we identify 3 topic groups, each containing 2 or 3 topics, to conduct forest helping experiments.
 The topic groups and its corresponding pioneer papers are:
 * wireless network group.
-  Group is jointly led by
+  This group is jointly led by
   - Critical Power for Asymptotic Connectivity in Wireless Networks
-  - The capacity of wireless networks.
+  - The capacity of wireless networks

 * RNN gated unit group.
-  Group is jointly led by Long short-term memory and Empirical Evaluation of Gated Recurrent Neural Networks on Sequence Modeling.
+  This group is jointly led by
+  - Long short-term memory
+  - Empirical Evaluation of Gated Recurrent Neural Networks on Sequence Modeling

 * word embedding group.
-  Group is jointly led by A unified architecture for natural language processing: deep neural networks with multitask learning, A neural probabilistic language model and Efficient Estimation of Word Representations in Vector Space.
+  This group is jointly led by
+  - A unified architecture for natural language processing: deep neural networks with multitask learning
+  - A neural probabilistic language model
+  - Efficient Estimation of Word Representations in Vector Space